 The default media player on Mac is called QuickTime – a simple, free solution that handles Apple’s preferred media formats seamlessly.
 So when you get a new Mac and want to play any content, QuickTime would be the program that opens your media file – in case the file is supported.

 If you’re already thinking about an alternative that supports all types of files, including AVI and WMV, we don’t judge you.
 In fact, we have a good suggestion.
-Elmedia Player supports virtually any type of media content as well as allows you to download files from YouTube and watch online videos without ads.
+Elmedia Player supports virtually any type of media content as well as allows you to watch online videos without ads.

 A custom dock on a Mac with uBar